sybrenjansen/mpire/README.rst

 - Easy use of copy-on-write shared objects with a pool of workers
 - Each worker can have its own state (e.g., to load a memory-intensive model only once for each worker without the need of sending it through a queue)
+- Progress bar support using tqdm_
+- Progress dashboard support
+- Worker insights gives you insight in your multiprocessing efficiency
 - Automatic task chunking for all available map functions to speed up processing of small task queues (including numpy arrays)
 - Adjustable maximum number of active tasks to avoid memory problems